TonyTTTTT/TW-Finance-Analysis/README.md

 # TW-finance-analysis
 This project aim to analysis&amp;predict the trend of Taiwan's finance

+## 2022/9/4
+- fix the problem mention yesterday
+- turn the xAxis label on the chart from float to string

 ## 2022/9/3
 - add TAIEX Open Diff into chart
 - found problem